 The curriculum is made up of five domains; physical practice, artistic research, artistic practice, community practice and academic practice.
 The basic training consists of rhythmic-dynamic dance forms which help students develop a ‘multiple body and multiple mind’.
 Students cultivate an artistic vision during the first two academic years through artistic research and artistic projects with fellow students.
 Subsequently, during their last two study years, students work with dance lovers in the extramural field.
 The study programme collaborates with schools on the periphery of Amsterdam.
-Working in urban primary and secondary education demands that teachers can relate to a culturally diverse pupil population.
-Already in their initial year, students give dance lessons in this dynamic Amsterdam work field; at primary schools during the first and second year of their training and subsequently in secondary education.
-The theoretical components of the curriculum are directly linked to practice.
-A standard feature of the curriculum is a residence at the Ecole des Sables in Senegal.

 Content and structure

 Working with children in urban primary and secondary education calls for teachers who are capable of working with a culturally diverse pupil population.
 Starting in their first year, students teach in a dynamic Amsterdam work field; at primary schools during the first and second year and subsequently at secondary schools.
 The theoretical components of the curriculum are directly linked to practical tasks.
 A residency at the Ecole des Sables in Senegal is also a fixed part of the curriculum.

 The study programme is built up of three phases:

 - propaedeutic phase (1st year)

 In the first, second and third study year, you follow a fixed programme.
 During the graduation phase individual adaptation of the programme is possible.
 Compulsory components of the graduate phase are: the collective programme of the study course, an artistic project with dance enthusiasts, an internship in secondary education and a social placement.